Skip to Content

 • Add all 8 cocoa-chile dry ingredients to a bowl or a covered tupperware type of container.
 Stir together thoroughly or cover and shake if in covered container.
 Set aside in your preferred covered container for future use.

 • Make coffee or heat up water or milk to boiling.
-Add 2 teaspoons of cocoa-spice blend to the hot liquid and 2 teaspoons or more sugar if making hot chocolate.
+Add 2 teaspoons of cocoa-spice blend to the hot liquid and 2 teaspoons or more sugar or sugar substitute such as Truvia if making hot chocolate.
 Stir or whisk until dissolved.

-6 Ounces hot coffee, hot water, or hot milk, 2 Teaspoons cocoa-spice blend, 2 Teaspoons sugar, 1/2 Cup whipped cream
+6 ounces hot coffee, hot water, or hot milk, 2 teaspoons cocoa-spice blend, 2 teaspoons sugar or sugar substitute such as Truvia

 • Add cream or serve topped with whipped cream if desired, sprinkled with chocolate shavings or cinnamon.